This article may contain affiliate/compensated links. For full information, please see our full disclosure.

 The North West is a beautiful region with lots to see and do.
 I would recommend starting from either Liverpool or Manchester.
 From here, you can head to Chester, which is one of the most historic and beautiful cities in the UK.

 After that, you can cross the border into North Wales.
-While not massively populated, there are plenty of interesting places to visit.
+While not massively populated, it still contains some of the best places to visit in Wales.
 Snowdonia National Park is an absolute must, the scenery is beautiful, and climbing Snowdon is one of the best hikes in the UK!

 The endpoint of the trip would be Anglesey, which is an island off the coast of North Wales.
 There is beautiful scenery all around the island, and a visit to Red Wharf Bay, in particular, is a must!